Arna13/sunst0rm-guide/docs/misc/EXTRAS.md

 Step 5: Copy all remaining files to iOS 14 all_flash path

 Step 6: If Operating System asks for overwrite OK it

 Step 7: Compress the iOS 14 folder to zip ( ios14 > ios14.zip )

+Step 8: Rename zip type to ipsw type ( ios14.zip > ios14.ipsw )

+Step 9: From here you can downgrade on sunst0rm with ipsw you do, enjoy.

+## Fix Hey Siri, Raise to Wake (Not tested) ##

+***Note: Thats how is it in title.
+Its not tested but you will succeeded in restore and they must work.

+Step 1: Download the latest signed version for your iDevice as well as the version you're going to from [ipsw.me](https://ipsw.me/)

+Step 2: Rename the ipsw's type to zip type ( ios14.ipsw > ios14.zip, ios15.ipsw > ios15.zip )

+Step 2: Extract them with some tool ( ios14.zip > ios14, ios15.zip > ios15 )

+Step 3: Open the /Firmware/AOP folder in iOS 15.6.1 or ur latest signed firmware zip

+Step 3.1: Open the /Firmware/AOP in folder iOS 14.x or where u going to zip too

+Step 4: In 15.6.1 /Firmware/AOP, there must be a file named ' aopfw-xxxxaop.im4p ' (for my iPhone 6S its like ' aopfw-s8000aop.im4p ')

+Step 5: Copy that file ' aopfw-xxxxaop.im4p '

+Step 6: Replace it to /Firmware/AOP in ***IOS 14 ZIP!***

+Step 6.1: If Operating System asks for overwrite OK it

+Step 7: Compress the iOS 14 folder to zip ( ios14 > ios14.zip )